AartiKushwaha/BuddyCanSIR/README.md

 * Install NodeJs from [Nodejs](https://nodejs.org/en/)
 * Open the repo folder in VSCode or any other IDE.
 * Run `npm install` in both backend and frontend folder.
-* Go to package.json in frontend folder and add `"proxy":"http://localhost:5000/api/"`
+* Go to package.json in frontend folder and add `"proxy":"http://localhost:5000/api/"`.
-* Open .env file under backend file and change `username:password` to `PunervaSingh:1234`.
 * Install the additional packages that show up in warning/errors by `npm i package-name`.
 * Run `npm install` in terminal under both frontend and backend folders.